Quenching of Satellite Galaxies at the Outskirts of Galaxy Clusters

 Besides the basic dynamical processes of collisionless matter (dark matter and stars) and gas-dynamics, several physical processes critical for galaxy formation are incorporated: star formation, metal enrichment and feedback due to Type II and Type Ia supernov\ae, and self-consistent advection of metals.
 The cooling and heating rates take into account Compton heating and cooling of plasma, UV heating \citep{Haardt1996}, and atomic and molecular cooling, which is tabulated for the temperature range $10^2 < T < 10^9\units{K}$, a grid of metallicities, and UV intensities using the \textsc{cloudy} code (version\@ 96b4, \citealt{Ferland1998}).
 The \textsc{cloudy} cooling and heating rates take into account metallicity of the gas, which is calculated self-consistently in the simulation, so that the local cooling rates depend on the local metallicity of the gas.
 The star formation recipe incorporated in these simulations is observationally motivated \citep[e.g.\@][]{Kennicutt1998} and the code also accounts for the stellar feedback on the surrounding gas, including injection of energy and heavy elements (metals) via stellar winds, supernov\ae, and secular mass loss.
 The simulations do not include an AGN feedback process.

 The main purpose of this paper is to investigate the effect of the environment at the cluster outskirts on the satellite galaxies within the cluster, focusing on mass-loss mechanism and the quenching of star formation.
-The resolution of the simulations is not high enough to properly model the galaxies within the cluster since the peak resolution is of order the scale radius of a typical disc galaxy.
-Instead we construct analytic models of the galaxies with which to examine the effects of the environment.
+The simulations reliably reproduce the large scale properties of the ICM.
+However, the resolution of the simulations is not high enough to properly model the galaxies within the cluster since the peak resolution is of order the scale radius of a typical disc galaxy, and one cannot trust the simulated galaxies to study mass loss and star formation quenching.
+Instead, we will rely on analytic models of the galaxies with which to examine the effects of the environment.

 The virial parameters $\Mv$ and $\Rv$ are defined by the relation